 The service is approximately 45 minutes long and led by a special needs educator.
 We use a special prayer book and the attendees are encouraged to participate and lead as well as they can.
 During the Torah service, youth over the age of 13 have the experience of being called up for an aliyah.
 It is a warm, nurturing, supportive environment for the families.
 We have special Yaldeinu services on Rosh Hashanah and Yom Kippur, too.

-Yaldeinu meets once a month on a Saturday morning from 11:00 to 11:45 a.m. in the Chapel but is currently meeting on Zoom.
+Yaldeinu meets once a month on a Saturday morning from 11:15 a.m. to 12:00 p.m.
 CLICK HERE for the current schedule.

 The Shabbat Journeyers’ Minyan is an alternative Shabbat morning experience … an opportunity for congregants to get together to discuss and explore topics of interest, such as